MCC SCHOLARSHIP PROGRAM

 Submission Process and Timeline

-Applications may be downloaded from the MCC website or by e-mailing Margaret Mills, Administrator of the Minnesota Concrete Council.
+Applications may be downloaded from the MCC website or by e-mailing Priscilla Conway, Administrator of the Minnesota Concrete Council.

-The MCC scholarship(s) will be awarded at an MCC continuing education program in the winter/spring 2022
+The MCC scholarship(s) will be announced via member email and/or at an MCC continuing education program in the winter/spring 2024.

 Evaluation